 However, more and more companies are breaking the office mold.
 These exciting new offices are far from bland.
 Rather, they are masterpieces of architecture, interior design, and landscaping.
 Three offices, in particular, stand out as stunning and unusual work environments.
 These are the three most unique offices in which to work.

 English: The entrance to Pixar’s studio lot in Emeryville, California.
 (Photo credit: Wikipedia)

 This cluster of buildings in Emeryville, California, is home to animation giant Pixar.
 The creativity apparent in the design of this office is no surprise given that Steve Jobs personally helped plan it.
 Jobs, who worked with architecture firm Bohlin Cywinski Jackson, wanted a workplace that facilitated spontaneous employee interaction.
 These interactions, Jobs felt, would lead to collaborations between people in different departments and result in an explosion of innovation.

-The large atrium in the centre of the complex lets employees from all parts of the company interact with each other.
-It has a cafe, seating areas, a theatre and a fitness centre.
-Each individual office is unique as employees can decorate their personal work space however they want.
+The large atrium in the center of the complex lets employees from all parts of the company interacts with each other.
+It has a cafe, seating areas, a theatre, and a fitness center.
+Each office is unique as employees can decorate their personal workspace however they want.
 Other unique features of the Pixar headquarters are:

 -A vegetable garden

 -A hidden bar

 Pixar’s headquarters is unique because of its structure, landscaping, design philosophy and decoration.

 The Bahnhof Data Centre in Stockholm is unique for a very different reason: It is inside a Cold War nuclear bunker.
 Over 100 feet of granite surround the data center, and a massive steel door is the only entrance and exit.
 The data center holds computer equipment for Bahnhof, an internet service provider in Sweden.

 The shelter can withstand radioactive fallout and a close hit from a nuclear missile.